FloodShao/ROS_Learning/ee3305_path_plan_v2/README.md

 5. Optimize the Wall detection threshold
 6. Addressing the condition of setting the wall in adjacent cell in setWall() Thanks Chia Xiang Rong for reporting some of the bugs.
+7. Changing the launching world bash file.
+Avoid copying the world file in the system ROS package folder.

 # Bugs fixing (2019-10-24)
 1. Optimize the pid control parameters